- Food and Cooking»

-Easter Dishes Of Malaga Spain
+Holy Week and the Easter Dishes of Malaga Spain

 Holy Week in Malaga is Semana Santa

-Spain is an Intriguing Backdrop for Culture and Food
+Spain is Intriguing for Culture and Food

 I have never traveled to Spain, but know a few people who have done so.
 Watching various sporting events telecast for that country, I have become fascinated with Spain and its cultures. .